HRussellZFAC023/wendyannedaloz.com/site/content/background/_index.md

       European School, Culham in Oxford, England and European School of Strasbourg in Strasbourg, France.
-In 2015, she enrolled at the University of Strasbourg to study English language, literature, and civilisation and she graduated from university 2018.
+In 2015, she enrolled at the University of Strasbourg to study English language, literature, and civilisation and she graduated from university in 2018.
     imageUrl: img/WendyAnneDaloz@ConstanceVictoria(12).jpg
   - heading: Training
     text: "Wendy-Anne has undergone intensive acting studies.
 Currently (2020) she